• Skip to primary navigation

 Instructions

-• Mash the black currants and cranberries using a wooden pestle (rolling pin end), alternatively put them through a food processor and gently pulse until they are chopped up.
+• Mash Berries - mash Black Currants and Cranberries using a wooden pestle (rolling pin end), alternatively put them through a food processor and gently pulse until they are chopped up.

-• Place the fruit pulp into a cheesecloth and squeeze until the juice is removed from the pulp.
+• Squeeze Berry Pulp - place the fruit pulp into a cheesecloth and squeeze until the juice is removed from the pulp.
 Set the pure juice aside.

-• Add the previously squeezed pure juice to the cooled juice mixture.
+• Combine Juice - add the previously squeezed pure juice to the cooled juice mixture.
 Sweeten with sugar to taste.

 Notes